-Most commonly caused by a failed thermostatic blender valve.
+Often caused by a failed thermostatic blender valve.
 A new valve fixes the problem.
-Less commonly the cause can be water scale.
+Additionally, the cause can be water scale.
 If the Powermax has an external plate heat exchanger this can be replaced quite easily and hot water is immediately restored.
 Many Powermax boilers have an internal domestic water heat exchanger and chemical descaling will be necessary.
 Not especially difficult but time-consuming and invasive.
 Involves bringing chemicals, a descaling pump, hoses etc into your house.

 3) Boiler refuses to light at all, showing the red lock-out light after three failed attempts to start.

 Several possible reasons for this, but the most common reason in my experience so far is a blocked automatic-air vent (sealed system versions only).
 The blocked AAV fails to allow accumulated air to escape from the collection chamber on top of the heat store and the water level switch inside the collection chamber disconnects the gas valve to protect the boiler from 'dry running'.
 Easily diagnosed by loosening the AAV.
 If air escapes from the thread and the boiler then lights, fit a new AAV!
 Next reason is very similar.
 The level switch inside the air collection chamber fails, ceases to detect the (correct) water level in the air collection chamber and disconnects the gas valve as above.
 A new level switch needs to be fitted.
 Third reason would be solenoid failure on the gas valve.
 The solenoid can be replaced on later (Sigma) gas valves but not on the early Ranco valves.
 A new gas valve will be needed.
 Other reasons for failure to light are usually control board failure or problems with ignition electrodes/leads.
 Both reasonably easy to fix.

 4) Random locking out.